Contemplation (ensemble version)

 Review by Kathy Parsons

 Contemplation is the fourteenth album from Colorado pianist/composer Louis Colaiannia and is quite different from any of his other recordings.
 An ensemble album, most of the ten original compositions are on the quieter, more reflective side and one features the heartwarming voices of children from around the world imploring us to believe in and and teach them peace (more about that song below).
 Produced by Tad Michael Wheeler and Colaiannia, additional instrumentation includes bowed vibraphone (Joey Glassman), guitar (Danny Masters), handpan (Wheeler), and synth strings and effects (also Wheeler).
-A solo piano version of the album will become available as a download in January 2020.
+(A solo piano version of the album is also available as a download.)

 The centerpiece of Contemplation is the touching “Believe in Peace.”
 The children who sang and spoke the words are from Kenya, Kazakstan, Europe, Palestine and the USA, and most of those kids don’t speak English so Louis also recorded his two grandkids and added their voices to make the words easier to understand.
 Quoting Louis: “I'm hoping that by working on music projects with kids from other cultures they might start to get the idea that we aren't so different after all.
 The Palestinian music teacher told me she is most excited to have this opportunity to have the discussion about peace and living together with her kids.
 The song gives her the excuse to have that conversation so that’s what it’s all about!”
 Inspiring!